ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Method

-However, character identity should exhibit domain invariance, implying that given images of the same individual from various angles and attire, video generation outcomes should be similar.
+\textbf{Random Reference Training Strategy.} By directly applying the above method to video generation tasks, this strong conditioning can cause the video content to become heavily dependent on the semantic information of the reference image rather than focusing on its facial embedding.
+Character identity should exhibit domain invariance, implying that given images of the same individual from various angles and attire, video generation outcomes should be similar.
 Therefore, drawing inspiration from the Monte Carlo concept, we designed a random reference training methodology.
 This approach employs weakly correlated images with the current video sequence as the condition $C_j$, effectively decoupling the generated content from the reference images.
 Specifically, during training, we randomly select a reference image from the previously extracted face pool, as depicted in Figure~\ref{fig:mainfig}.
 By employing this Monte Carlo technique, the features from diverse reference images are averaged, reducing the influence of identity-invariant features.
-This transformation of the mapping from $(C,C_i)->Z$ to $(C,C_j)->Z$ not only diminishes the impact of extraneous features but also boosts the model's capacity to follow user instructions.
+This transformation of the mapping from $(C,C_i)->z$ to $(C,C_j)->z$ diminishes the impact of extraneous features.

+\textbf{Optimization with ID-Preserving Loss.} In addition to the traditional diffusion loss function, we employ a reward function in our framework to promote identity-preserving learning.
+During the training process, we denoise the latent variables $z_t$, and after reaching a specific time step $\hat{t}$, the denoised latent $z_{0}$ is directly predicted from $z_{\hat{t}}$.
+Subsequently, we pass $z_{0}$ through the VAE decoder to obtain $X^{0}$.
+To measure the similarity between the reference face image and the generated content, we employ a face detection model to extract the face region from the generated content and use a face encoder to compute their similarity.
+This similarity is then used as a reward to update the model.

+Given the face region of $X^{0}$ as $X^{f}$ and the condition image as $C_j$, the reward can be expressed as:

+where $\textit{cosSim(.)}$ represents the cosine similarity operator, and $\phi(.)$ denotes the face encoder.
+By incorporating this identity-preserving reward, our approach can achieve superior identity-preserving capabilities.
+The overall optimization objective can be formulated as: